 Presenting Your UM Claim to Your Insurance Company

-What if your insurance company pays all of your bills and reimburses your lost wages, but they don’t offer money for pain, suffering, and permanent disability?
+What if your insurance company pays all of your bills and reimburses your lost wages?
+But what if they don’t offer money for pain, suffering, and permanent disability?
 That’s exactly how some company’s handle liability claims.
 They set reserves based on the full value of your claim.
 They pay the bills presented; but if an injured party wants a settlement, they have to ask for it.

 You May Need Help

-When a hit and run driver damages your car and injures your family, there are a lot of issues to resolve.
+When a hit and run driver injures you and your family, there are a lot of issues to resolve.
 You might be able to handle the coverage and liability problems.
 Your negotiation skills could come in handy when it’s time to settle your Uninsured Motorist claim.
 But if you decide to concentrate on healing and let a professional take care of the rest, feel free to contact us.
-We can help